 Remuneration for Non-Executive Directors

-The compensation package is benchmarked against market, taking into account the effort, time spent and demanding responsibilities on the part of the non-executive Directors in light of the scale, complexity and international nature of the Ascendas Reit Group’s business.
-The remuneration of non-executive Directors is reviewed from time to time to ensure that it is appropriate to attract, retain and motivate the non-executive Directors to provide good stewardship of the Manager.
+The compensation policy for non-executive Directors is based on a scale of fees divided into basic retainer fees for serving as Director and additional fees for attendance and serving on Board Committees.
+The Non-Executive Directors’ fee structure and Directors’ fees are reviewed and benchmarked against the REIT industry and taking into account the effort, time spent and demanding responsibilities on the part of the non-executive Directors in light of the scale, complexity and geographic scope of the Ascendas Reit Group’s business.
+The remuneration of non-executive Directors is reviewed from time to time to ensure that it is appropriate to attract, retain and motivate the non-executive Directors to provide good stewardship of the Manager and Ascendas Reit.

 (C) Accountability and Audit

 The Manager maintains an adequate and effective system of risk management and internal controls (including financial, operational, compliance and information technology (IT) controls) to safeguard Unitholders’ interests and the Ascendas Reit Group’s assets.

 The Board has overall responsibility for the governance of risk, including determining the risk strategy, risk appetite and risk limits, as well as the risk policies.
 The Board has established the ARC to assist it in carrying out the Board’s responsibility of overseeing the Ascendas Reit’s risk management framework and policies for the Ascendas Reit Group and ensuring that the Manager maintains a sound system of risk management and internal controls.

 Under its terms of reference, the ARC’s scope of duties and responsibilities with regard to risk management and internal controls systems is as follows: